Optimizing small BERTs trained for German NER: Fine-tuning Techniques for NER

 The output $Y=(y_1,y_2,\ldots,y_n)\in \mathbb{R}^{n\times \gamma}$ of our neural network for the \ac{NER} task consists of a sequence of $n$ vectors whose dimension corresponds to the number of classes $\gamma\in\mathbb{N}$. \ac{LCRF} introduce so-called transition values $\mathfrak{T}$ which are a matrix $W^{\mathfrak{T}}$ of trainable weights, in the basic approach: $\mathfrak{T}:=W^{\mathfrak{T}}\in\mathbb{R}^{\gamma \times \gamma}$.
 An entry $\mathfrak{T}_{i,j}$ of this matrix $\mathfrak{T}$ can be seen as the potential that a tag of class $i$ is followed by a tag of class $j$.
 In one of the easiest forms of \acp{LCRF} which we choose, decoding aims to find the sequence $C^{p}:=\left\{c^{p}_1,c^{p}_2,\ldots,c^{p}_n \right\} \in \left\{1,2,\ldots,\gamma \right\}^{n}$ with the highest sum of corresponding transition values and elements of the corresponding output vectors as shown in eq. ~\eqref{eq:lcrf}.

-Eq.~\eqref{eq:lcrf} is efficiently solved by the Viterbi-Algorithm \cite[see, e.g.,][]{sutton_introduction_nodate}.
-During training, a log-likelihood loss is calculated that takes into account the transition values $\mathfrak{T}$ and the network output $Y$. \citet{sutton_introduction_nodate} provide a detailed description for its implementation.
+Eq.~\eqref{eq:lcrf} is efficiently solved by the Viterbi-Algorithm \citep[see e.g.][]{sutton_introduction_nodate}.
+During training, a log-likelihood loss is calculated that takes into account the transition values $\mathfrak{T}$ and the network output $Y$. \cite{sutton_introduction_nodate} provides a detailed description for its implementation.

-Since the \ac{IOB} tagging does not allow all possible transitions, at first, we tried to simply ban these forbidden transitions completely by assigning fixed non-trainable high negative values to the associated entries in $\mathfrak{T}$.
-However, this did not lead to any improvement in performance.
-For this reason we extend the upper default \ac{LCRF} approach by explicitly modeling these constraints by adding additional trainable weights to the model when computing the transition values $\mathfrak{T}$.
+Since the \ac{IOB} tagging does not allow all possible transitions, \cite{lester-etal-2020-constrained} tried to simply ban these forbidden transitions completely by assigning fixed non-trainable high negative values to the associated entries in $\mathfrak{T}$.
+However, this did not lead to any improvement in performance, but they were able to show that this allows finetuning to converge faster when switching from the classic \ac{IOB} tagging to the more detailed IOBES tagging scheme~\citep{lester-etal-2020-constrained}.
+In contrast to them, we extend the original \ac{LCRF} approach by explicitly modeling these forbidden transitions by adding additional trainable weights to the model when computing the transition values $\mathfrak{T}$.
 In the following, we call our adapted algorithm $\mathrm{LCRF}_\mathrm{NER}$.

 Assume an \ac{NER} task comprises the set of entities $\text{X}_1,\text{X}_2,\ldots,\text{X}_e$ which results in $\gamma=2e+1$ classes following the \ac{IOB} tagging scheme.
 Thus, beside a label $O$ for unlabeled elements, for each entity $\text{X}_i$ there is a begin label $\text{B-X}_i$ and an inner label $\text{I-}X_i$.
 For simplicity, we order these classes by $\text{B-X}_1$,$\ldots$,$\text{B-X}_e$,$\text{I-X}_1$,$\ldots$,$\text{I-X}_e$,$O$, that is: